qoomon/unchecked-exceptions-java/README.md

 This lib can be used to throw checked exceptions without actually declaring this in your method's head `throws` clause.
-And without wrapping the exception into a `RuntimeException`
+And without wrapping the exception into a `RuntimeException` Basically you can throw any `Exception` everywhere without catching them, happy throwing :-D

 ## Methods